 More and more people decide in advance to take care of an uninterrupted power supply in their homes.
-Insignificant power outages for various reasons, whether temporary maintenance of the power grid or an emergency shutdown during natural disasters, autonomous power generators come to the rescue.
+In significant power outages for various reasons, whether temporary power grid maintenance or an emergency shutdown during natural disasters, autonomous power generators come to the rescue.

 Some electric generators consume natural gas or propane as fuel; their engines are less problematic than those that consume gasoline or diesel.
 However, liquid fuel stocks must be stored in proper conditions, thereby creating unnecessary hassle for homeowners.

 Natural gas, wired into the home site, always remains available in a power outage, so gas-fired electric generators are more accessible and more reliable than those that run on liquid fuels.

 Connecting power cables provide backup power to your home from the backup generator to the main building's electrical panel.
 Most systems require a second panel in the building with a built-in switch.
 This electrical circuit distributes the current from the generator to the various points of electricity consumption while automatically disconnecting the house from the primary grid as soon as a power failure occurs.
 Cables that include low-power control wires joined together with high-voltage power wires are used for connections.
 In some cases, control wires are used separately.
 For example, low-voltage or low-current cables are used to connect the generator to the control panel.

 A permanently installed generator, which works in conjunction with the switching equipment, at the moment of switching off the central electricity or a sudden jump in the network is automatically started.
 At the same time, the automation disconnects the household electrical circuits of the main switchboard of the whole house from the central power grid.
 Electricity from the backup